zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

     - Password: DatabaseCloud#22_
     - Enter the source database's TDE wallet or RMAN password: DatabaseCloud#22_

-4. Click **Create Database**.
+7. Click **Create Database**.
 Status is Provisioning...

-5. When it becomes Available, click **Nodes** on the left menu, and copy Public IP Address in your notes.
+8. When it becomes Available, click **Nodes** on the left menu, and copy Public IP Address in your notes.

-## Task 6: Verify New Database Service Created from Backup
+## Task 4: Verify Database Clone Created from Backup

 1. From your Compute node, connect to the new WS-DBb Database node using SSH (the one you just created from backup).